The Coexistence Protocol

 Procedural Agency forecloses both.
 It forces evidence before retaliation, reconstructs vantage before judgment, classifies proportionally, defaults to innocence, and prices re-entry in restitution rather than blood.
 That is what scales the invariant from a personal ethic to a civilizational architecture: one rule, three stages, and a firewall.

-An ethics, in the end, is an operating system, and an operating system that cannot handle ambiguity, error, conflict, and divergent perception does not run on real hardware.
-The invariant says what coexistence is; the protocol is what keeps it running among agents who can be wrong.
-How a polity institutionalizes this arbitration layer — what its courts, charters, and enforcement look like when built on nothing but the invariant and the protocol — is the subject of a later volume, sketched in the Axionic Constitution.
+The operating-system analogy earns only this much: an ethical rule that cannot handle ambiguity, error, conflict, and divergent perception cannot govern real agents.
+The invariant states the proposed boundary; the protocol supplies a fallible process for applying it among agents who can be wrong.
+How a polity institutionalizes this arbitration layer — what its courts, charters, and enforcement look like when built on the invariant and the protocol — is the subject of a later volume, sketched in the Axionic Constitution.